0xf4b1/unify/README.md

 ## Porting

+If the game has a `_Data` directory prefixed with the game title (e.g. `The Last Campfire_Data`), you should rename it to just `Data`.
-Run the script with the path of the Unity game as argument
+Then run the script with the path of the Unity game as argument

 ```
 ./unify.sh <game dir>